-Staff will be on campus Wednesdays and Thursdays beginning on 7/14/21.
-Our hours will be 7:30 AM - 4:00 PM until Fall semester begins.
+Staff will be on campus Tuesdays, beginning on 9/21/21.
+Our hours will be 8:00 AM - 5:00 PM.
+This will be our on-campus schedule until further notice.
 Students are strongly encouraged to setup appointments to meet with staff on campus so they don't experience wait times when they arrive and so we can keep the amount of people inside the building at a minimum.
 We are asking that students keep their distances when they are inside the building.
 Waiting areas will be setup in the main lobby and the veteran lounge area.
 To request an appointment an email can be sent to email@example.com.
-Wednesday will be geared toward benefit counseling and Thursdays will be geared towards academic advising.

 During this time of crisis due to the COVID-19 pandemic, we have setup a chat feature so you can reach our Veteran Affairs staff easier to answer any GI Bill and/or enrollment questions you may have.